RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 <li>Create **20 concepts / ideas** for a campaign that responds to your chosen brief.

-<li>Choose the **5 strongest** ideas and explain how they "stand out".
+<li>Choose the **3 strongest** ideas and explain how they "stand out".

-<li>Detail how these 5 respond to the **heart** of the brief that you've chosen.
+<li>Detail how these 3 respond to the **heart** of the brief that you've chosen.

-<li>Bring your 5 ideas ready to explain to the class next week.
+<li>Bring your 3 ideas ready to explain to the class next week.
 You will have **max 2 minutes** to explain each idea.

 ### Blog

-<li> Watch Seth Godin’s TED talk on [**How to get your ideas to spread.**] (https://www.ted.com/talks/seth_godin_on_sliced_bread) and reflect on the content of the lecture and key themes.
+<li> Watch Seth Godin’s TED talk on [How to get your ideas to spread.](https://www.ted.com/talks/seth_godin_on_sliced_bread) and reflect on the content of the lecture and key themes.
 Note your thoughts on the lecture and how this might relate to your own work.

 <li>Choose 3 "stand out" digital advertising campaigns and explain what makes them "remarkable" in comparison to other campaigns.